 CITyFiED Site Soma

-Taking into account these conditions, two different retrofitting strategies were implemented:
+Two different retrofitting strategies were implemented:

 After the start of the CITyFiED project, the thermal power plant was privatized leaving demo site to the public institution Electricity Generation A.Ş.
 (EÜAŞ) and the authorization of the district heating system transferred from District Municipality to Metropolitan Municipality.
 Although the Municipality continued with the investments, the new owners’ final decision is to stop further investments.

 This change in the legal framework drastically affected the financial mechanisms and moreover the business model of the Soma demonstration site, which made it not possible to finally accomplish the initial plan and ambitious targets.

 Fortunately, projects aiming at increasing the energy efficiency and achieving environmental benefits are becoming quite a trend in Turkey.
 The government, through the Ministry of Energy, supports them by tax incentives, fee reductions and even being directly involved in many of these projects.